-This agenda item is being submitted for Board approval to apply for the available grant funding and approval of a resolution as required by the State funding agency.
-The Sheriff's Office is applying for the grant in the amount of \$75,000.
+This agenda item is being submitted for Board approval to apply for the available grant funding.
+The Sheriff's Office is applying for the grant in the amount of \$150,000.
 This law enforcement Grant would allow the Sheriff's Office to purchase much needed off-highway patrol vehicles as well as patrol, safety, and rescue equipment.
 It would also allow overtime shifts for patrol, rescues and special events for one year.
 Having these additional resources and funds would enhance off-highway law enforcement patrols, provide deputies with vehicles and safety gear for searches and rescues, and allow immediate first aid to injured persons.
 The 25% in-kind match will easily be obtained by use of existing personnel and equipment already conducting patrol and other operations in the targeted area.

-The final deadline for the application of this grant is March 2, 2015.
+The final deadline for the application of this grant is March 7, 2016.